ethereum-optimism/optimism/op-preimage/README.md

 # op-preimage

-`op-preimage` offers 0-dependency Go bindings to interact as client or sever over the Pre-image Oracle ABI.
+`op-preimage` offers simple Go bindings to interact as client or sever over the Pre-image Oracle ABI.

 Read more about the Preimage Oracle in the [specs](../specs/fault-proof.md).